versoul/docs/aladino/builtins.md

 **Description**:

-Assigns a set of teams to review the pull request.
+Assigns a list of teams to review the pull request.

 **Parameters**: